 Strains were grouped on knockout genotypes at pdr5∆, snq2∆, ybt1∆, ycf1∆, and yor1∆.
 Each point represents the mean resistance of a group of strains containing the 5-locus genotype indicated by the legend, either as modeled by the neural network (x-axis) or as measured in the data (y-axis). ).
 Correlation in the top left is shown for all data,, then only for the 5-locus groups in parentheses.

 Figure S10.
-Neural network extensions
+Neural networks trained in single environments

-A Strains were grouped on knockout genotypes at pdr5∆, snq2∆, ybt1∆, ycf1∆, and yor1∆.
-Each point represents the mean resistance of a group of strains containing the 5-locus genotype indicated by the legend, either as modeled by the neural network (x-axis) or as measured in the data (y-axis).
+A Comparing the neural model in valinomycin to the observed resistances for each five-gene knockout group.
+The neural network weights (top) are shown for a model trained only on valinomycin data.
+At the bottom, strains were grouped by knockout genotypes at pdr5∆, snq2∆, ybt1∆, ycf1∆, and yor1∆.
+Each point represents the mean resistance of a group of strains containing the 5-locus genotype indicated by the legend, either as modeled by the corresponding neural network (x-axis) or as measured in the data (y-axis).
 Correlation in the top left is shown for all data, then only for the 5-locus groups in parentheses.
-The neural network was trained separately in fluconazole, and the corresponding weights are shown in the right.

-B As in A,
+B As in A, showing a neural network trained only on fluconazole data.

 Figure S11.
 Comparing drug resistance measured from single-strain experiments to the grouped pool data.